chilammps/Ovito/README.txt

 Change Log
 ****************************************************************************************

+Release 2.4.4 (29-Mar-15):

+ - Fixed error when rendering and encoding high-resolution videos.
+ - Surface geometry computed by ConstructSurfaceModifier can now be exported to a VTK file from Python.
+ - Added Python class ovito.data.CutoffNeighborFinder, which enables access to particle neighbor lists from Python.
+ - Particles and bonds are now rendered in chunks in the OpenGL viewports to workaround a memory limit on some graphics hardware.
+ - Bond cylinders will now be rendered using a geometry shader if supported by graphics card.
+ - The IMD file exporter now lets the user select the particle properties to export (instead of exporting all).
+ - The VTK triangle mesh importer now reads per-face color information.

 Release 2.4.3 (02-Mar-15):

  - Added a dialog box to Affine Transformation modifier, which lets the user enter a rotation axis, angle, and center.